 James Pulham was the founder of what became one of the most successful firms of landscape gardeners in the late-19th and early-20th centuries.

 There were four generations of Pulhams, each called James.
 James Pulham senior was born in Woodbridge, Suffolk.
-His date of birth is uncertain, but is likely to have been between 1788 and 1796.
+His date of birth in 1793 but the full date is uncertain.

 James and his brother Obadiah were apprenticed to John Lockwood, a local builder, where they developed a talent for stone modelling.
 The Pulham brothers gradually took over the business after 1824 when it moved to London, specialising in the production of artificial stone and ornamentation.